shakyShane/wordpress-dev-helper/README.md

 - When it's live, your site will automatically call the single JS file and ignore everything else completely.

 #Huh?
-- When you're developing locally, you'll get your individual files:
+- When you're developing locally, you'll get your individual files
-- When your site 'live' on your server, you'll get a single, compressed file:
+- When your site 'live' on your server, you'll get a single, compressed file

 ##Why?
 - Not all projects go 'live' just once - So build scripts are not always the best solution.